-You are expected to read the announcements on a regular basis.
+You are expected to check Announcements on the Course Home page on a regular basis.
 To ensure you are viewing the complete list of announcements, you may need to click Show All Announcements.

 Your instructor has provided a General Discussion for class-wide discussions and an Ask the Instructor discussion forum.
 Use the Ask the Instructor Forum when you have a question that may benefit the whole class - e.g., anything related to course concepts, questions, or general guidelines around the assessments.
 Students are encouraged to answer questions on this forum as well.